High School Programs

 - Meet other talented young artists from around the country

-The RMCAD Pre-College program provides an opportunity for upcoming high school students to pursue creative outlets during their summer months.
-The Pre-College program has two tracks.
+RMCAD's Summer Programs provide an opportunity for upcoming high school students to pursue creative outlets during their summer months.
+We offer two summer program options.
 The first is a non-credit, weeklong intensive summer camp experience that is open to all high school students.
 The second is a four-week, pre-college, credit-bearing track for high school juniors and seniors.

 Summer Art Camps, June 23-July 18 RMCAD’s Summer Camp provides weeklong, non-credit classes in five topics.
 Participants can sample majors, expand their artistic skills, develop their portfolio and get a taste of what college life can be like for a serious art student.
 Summer Camp courses are available to high school students at any level in their art education, including those who will start their freshman year in Fall 2014.